-For reports prepared on an accrued expenditure basis, the amount of obligations incurred by the recipient for which an outlay has not been recorded.
+unliquidated obligation For reports prepared on a cash basis, the amount of obligations incurred by the recipient that has not been paid; or incurred by the recipient for which an outlay has not been recorded.

-unobligated balance

-The portion of the funds authorized by the Federal agency for expenditure by the recipient that has not been obligated by the recipient.
+For reports prepared on an accrued expenditure basis, the amount of obligations unobligated balance The portion of the funds authorized by the Federal agency for expenditure by the recipient that has not been obligated by the recipient.

-Validate

-In the context of the data management plan requirements, validate means to support, corroborate, verify, or otherwise determine the legitimacy of the research findings.
+Validate In the context of the data management plan requirements, validate means to support, corroborate, verify, or otherwise determine the legitimacy of the research findings.
 Validation of research findings could be accomplished by reproducing the original experiment or analyses, comparing and contrasting the results against those of a news experiment or analyses, or by some other means.